-At the beginning of the route section, we mentioned that the GPS 45 will automatically select the route leg closest to your position as the active leg.
+At the beginning of this section, we mentioned that the GPS 40 will automatically select the route leg closest to your position as the active leg.
 This will give you steering guidance to the desired track of the active leg.
-If you would prefer to steer directly towards a route waypoint, you can perform an 'on-route GOTO' right from the active route page.
+If you would prefer to steer directly to a route waypoint, you can perform an 'on-route GOTO' from the active route page.

-- 1. Use the ▲ and ▼ keys to highlight the desired route waypoint and press the oro key. - 2.
-Once the Navigation Page appears, press to confirm the on-route GOTO waypoint..
+- 1. Use the ▲ and ▼ keys to highlight the desired route waypoint and press the or key. - 2.
+Once the Navigation Page appears, press ever to confirm the on-route GOTO waypoint..